stm605/control-repo/README.md

 One of the components setup by this control-repo is that when you "push" code to your Git server, the git server will inform the Puppet master to deploy branch you just pushed.

-1. In one terminal window, `tail -f /var/log/puppetlabs/puppetserver/puppetserver.log`
+1. On your Puppet Master, `tail -f /var/log/puppetlabs/puppetserver/puppetserver.log`
-2. In a second terminal window
+2. On your laptop in a separate terminal window:
  - Add a new file, `touch test_file`
  - `git add test_file`
  - `git commit -m "adding a test_file"`
  - `git push origin production`
 3. Allow the push to complete and then wait a few seconds for everything to sync over
- - `ls -l /etc/puppetlabs/code/environments/production`
+ - On your Puppet Master, `ls -l /etc/puppetlabs/code/environments/production`
     - Confirm test_file is present
 4. In your first terminal window review the `puppetserver.log` to see the type of logging each sync will create